mirkopiani98/Orchard_planting_system/README.md

 This script calculates starting from **input reference points** and desired planting distances as rows and tree's distances, the position of each tree in the orchard.
 At the end of the process a csv database of trees latitude and longitude locations in WGS84 Datum (epsg 4326) is produced.

-**Before using the code** ensure your environment being adapt with:
+**Before using the code** ensure your Python environment being adapt with:

 `pip install pandas`